OuCodes/HigherDOSE-Dashboards/data/README.md

 # `data/` — Input & Output Datasets

-The `data/` hierarchy is the **scratch-space** for all CSV exports, generated Markdown reports, and other artefacts produced or consumed by the HigherDOSE analytics scripts.
+The `data/` hierarchy is the **scratch-space** for all CSV exports, generated Markdown reports, and other artefacts produced or consumed by the GrowthKit scripts.
 Nothing here is imported as code.

 Because some files can be large or sensitive, the folder is split into well-defined sub-directories and protected by granular `.gitignore` rules.